cult-of-coders/grapher/docs/linking_collections.md

 })
 ```

 `author` represents the link name that was defined inside Posts.
-By defining inversed links we can do:
+Defining inversed links allows us to do:

 ```js
 Meteor.users.createQuery({